Kruthiksp/Java8/README.md

     -> Find all prime numbers from the list.
     -> Use both sequential stream and parallel stream to process, and compare their performance.
     -> Print the time taken for each.
+49. Generate all prime numbers up to N
+    -> Collect the primes into a List.
+    -> Print the total count of primes.
+    -> Print the first 20 primes as a sample.
+    -> Compare execution time with your Day 48 prime-check approach.
 </pre>

 <h2>Bonus Problem Statements</h2>